demarcod1/librarianz-scripts/README.md

 ### Notes
 1. The directories shown in the tree are a subset of the Librarianz Drive.
 They are the minimum requirements needed to the scripts to execute properly
 2. This program does not support a different directory structure
-3. Within the `LSJUMB Full Digitized Chart Data/Current Chartz` or `Old Chartz` folders are the individual Chart folders.
-If you use the [Upload Files Script](#upload-files-script) to create a new chart folder, you do not need to worry about manually creating chart folders.
+3. Within the `LSJUMB Full Digitized Chart Data/Current Chartz`, `Old Chartz`, or `Future Chartz` folders are the individual Chart folders.
+You should use the [Upload Files Script](#upload-files-script) to automatically create a new chart folder.

 </details>